TransparentHealth/uhi/README.md

 A Universal Health Identifier(UHI) MAY be abreviated by UHI.

-A UHI SHALL be consist of a 14 string of digits:
+A UHI SHALL be a 14 chacter ASCII string of only digits:

     nnnnnnnnnnnnnn